 Roger Batten Gets Closer Than Anyone

 Microscopic studies of paleontological remains can be an excellent way to gain insight into how the original creature lived.
 It can help with species identification in fossilized trees that require views of the cellular structure (Gar Rothwell, 2021, personal comm.).
-Microscopic views can show specific crystal structures of one or more layers in the shells of mollusks.
+Microscopic pictures can show specific crystal structures of one or more layers in the shells of mollusks.

-Morphometric Differences in Local Shansiella carbonaria Specimens.
+Reviewing The Morphometric Differences in Local Shansiella carbonaria Specimens.